DPDIT/DPDTV/README.md

-# DPDTV - Digital Picture Display TV
+# DPDTV - Delta Police TV

 ## Overview

-DPDTV is a digital picture display system that allows you to showcase images in a slideshow format.
+DPDTV is a system that allows you to showcase images in a slideshow format.
 Perfect for photo displays or information screens.

 ## Quick Start Guide